 If the counselling service at your campus has a long waiting list, you can book a session on video or phone from one of the other Nord University campuses.

 If you want to talk to someone else - or if you need help during periods we have closed - there are several other helplines you may contact.

-If you need a break from a hectic study day or have the need for peace and quiet to sort through your own thoughts, then you can make use of the "Quiet Room» that is located in the cellar of the main canteen Hovedkantina.
+If you need a break from a hectic study routine, or need silence and time to sort out your own thoughts, you can make use of the "Quiet Room" located in the basement by the Main Canteen "Hovedkantina".